Testing Dictionaries with Swift and XCTest

 while still keeping type safety.
 We can effectively communicate with the compiler and receive easy-to-read failure messages with just a few extra question marks.

-could keep a reference to a Brewery
+could keep a reference to a Publisher

 .
 We will also explore refactors that help make some of this boilerplate code even easier to manage.